Asif-GD/a-django-to-do-list/README.md

-# a-to-do-list
+# A To Do List

-To Do List created using Python-Django framework
+To Do List created using Python-Django framework.